Happiness (South Korean TV series): Plot

 Through Jung Yi-hyun's detective work, he encounters a diseased person who he believes became this way due to a failed pneumonia drug called Next, which had been widely circulated in order to promote attentiveness and strength.
 This assumption is later confirmed when a resident member who consumed the drug, secretly sold to her in the building's gym, ultimately becomes infected with the mad person disease and succumbs to the illness.
 This begins the outbreak in the building.
 In an effort to protect the residents in his building, Jung Yi-hyun and Yoon Sae-bom establish quarantine rules, while securing the building from the outside with the help of his captain, Kim Jung-guk.
 Jung Yi-hyun conflicts with building resident Oh Joo-hyung, who seems to encourage destructive behavior in the building.
 The question of humanity and whether to view those infected with mad person disease as human beings forms a psychological battle for Sae-bom, Yi-hyun and Tae-seok.

 Han Tae-seok initially tries to keep the mad person disease a secret, but with more cases progressing and people getting panicked, the secret is revealed to the public.
-With an increasing number of people getting infected, Han Tae-seok and his military team struggles to determine whether to preserve these people or kill them off.
+With an increasing number of people getting infected, Han Tae-seok and his military team struggle to determine whether to preserve these people or kill them off.
 Han Tae-seok orders the complete quarantine of the new building complex where Yoon Sae-bom and Jung Yi-hyun live, offering them a chance to leave the building before it becomes completely sealed off.
 However, they decline the offer.
 Yoon Sae-bom's blood contains antibodies that could hold the cure for the disease, which Han Tae-seok seeks to exploit.
 It is revealed that Han Tae-seok's pregnant wife was bitten by the president of the pharmaceutical company that supplied Next, and ultimately became infected with the disease.
 His search for the cure is in part motivated to find a cure for his wife and to save his unborn child.